-No part of this publication may be reproduced, photocopied, stored on a retrieval system, or transmitted without the express written consent of Micronas GmbH.
+No part of this publication may be reproduced, photocopied, stored on a contract, nor shall they be construed as to create any liability.
+Any new issue of this data sheet invalidates previous issues.
+Product availability and delivery are exclusively subject to our respective order confirmation retrieval system, or transmitted without the express written consent of Micronas GmbH.